2011 Singaporean general election: Non-Constituency Member of Parliament offers

 Three Non-Constituency Members of Parliament (NCMP) seats were offered after the election to the top three losing opposition candidates.
-The Singapore People's Party accepted the seat for Lina Chiam, ensuring that the Chiam family retained representation in Parliament.
+The Singapore People's Party accepted the seat for Lina Loh, ensuring that the Chiam family retained representation in Parliament.
 While Chiam See Tong has said he is opposed to the scheme, the SPP reasoned that it was "critical" to ensure an "alternative voice in Parliament", to allow the party to "remain engaged in national issues", and to be publicly visible until the next election due by 2016.
-Mrs Chiam also pointed out that she was "influenced by the wishes of Potong Pasir residents" and she accepted the post as her losing margin was too small.
+Loh also pointed out that she was "influenced by the wishes of Potong Pasir residents" and she accepted the post as her losing margin was too small.

-The Workers' Party was offered the final two NCMP seats for having the second and third best performing losing candidates, which it accepted despite Mr Low also disputing the scheme.
+The Workers' Party was offered the final two NCMP seats for having the second and third best performing losing candidates, which it accepted despite Low also disputing the scheme.
 Yee Jenn Jong was thus appointed for his performance in Joo Chiat SMC, but as it had to choose one member from the East Coast GRC team, the younger Gerald Giam was chosen over team leader and party treasurer Eric Tan as part of its leadership renewal process.
-Eric Tan resigned from the party, citing his disagreement with the appointment.
+Tan resigned from the party, citing his disagreement with the appointment.

 On 16 May 2011, the three proposed NCMPs were formally appointed.

-Legacy
+By-elections

+During the parliamentary term following this election, two seats fell vacant throughout 2012 after the MPs resigned following allegations about extramarital affairs.
+The first was Hougang SMC MP Yaw Shin Leong on 14 February, and the other was Speaker and Punggol East SMC MP Michael Palmer on 12 December.

+This were the first two by-elections to be called in nearly two decades after the 1992 Marine Parade by-election.
+In the ensuing by-elections, former East Coast GRC WP candidate Png Eng Huat and two-time Punggol East SMC WP candidate Lee Li Lian respectively won those by-elections.
+Consequently, it was also the second time where a seat changed hands to the opposition after 1981.

+Exit poll

+On 3 September, Joseph Ong Chor Teck was arrested for conducting exit poll through Temasek Review, a socio-political website, ahead of the election.
+It was announced that Ong was released on bail pending further investigations as of 17 October.
+Conducting exit polls during the election period between the time where the writ of election is issued and election day is an offence under the Parliamentary Election Act, with penalties of a maximum S$1,500 fine or up to a year's imprisonment or both.